Chocolate Chip Cookies

 Bunch of freshly cooked chocolate chip cookies on a wooden cutting board with butter knife

-• Slightly under bake them as they will keep cooking out of the oven.
+• Slightly underbake them as they will keep cooking out of the oven.
 This will make sure they stay soft and moist.

 • Use a cookie scoop to get even cookies.
+I use a 2 tablespoon sized cookie scoop.

-Looking For More Yummy Baking Recipes?
-Try These!
+Looking For More Cookie Recipes?

-Yield: 15 Cookies
+Yield: 16 Cookies

-Easy Recipe For Chocolate Chip Cookies
+The BEST Chocolate Chip Cookies

-Easy Recipe For Chocolate Chip Cookies
+The BEST Chocolate Chip Cookies

 This is a super easy recipe for the best, softest chocolate chip cookies you will ever eat!
 Soft, buttery, and bursting with chocolate these chocolate chip cookies are sure to be a crowd favourite!